01 of 08

 Train and Bus Travel in the Basque Country

-Train travel in the Basque Country (that's the region you'll find San Sebastian and Bilbao in) is horrible.
-There are so many regional train services - with a different website for each - that it can be a real headache to plan day trips to the region.
+Train travel in the Basque Country (the region that includes San Sebastian and Bilbao) is complex.
+There are so many regional train services, with a different website for each, that it can be difficult to plan day trips to the region.

-For longer distances, you have your usual RENFE services (check Rail Europe for train times) and bus services (most of which can be found on Movelia).
-And trains from the Basque Country to Barcelona are quicker and cheaper than the bus, which makes them a no-brainer.
+For longer distances, you have your usual RENFE services and bus services (most of which can be booked on Movelia).
+Trains from the Basque Country to Barcelona are quicker and cheaper than the bus.

-However, there are a lot of services where it is better to take the bus than the train.
+However, there are many routes where it is better to take the bus than the train.
 Also note that a lot of services, particularly heading west, only depart from Bilbao, not San Sebastian, while services heading south and south-east are often better by bus, particularly from Bilbao.